Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 Conditioned upon your compliance with these Software Terms and the Terms, and payment of all applicable subscription fees, Unity grants you a limited, worldwide, non-exclusive, non-transferable, non-sublicensable right during the applicable subscription term to use Unity Build Server to manage the use of the Unity Software, installed on a specified number of concurrent Machines (as permitted by your Unity Build Server subscription), for the sole purpose of generating “builds” of your Projects.

 Your Unity Build Server subscription tier (e.g., Unity Pro Build Server) must match the Unity Software subscription tier used to create your Projects (e.g., Unity Pro).
-You may not use Unity Build Server with the Unity Personal tier of the Unity Software.
+You may not use Unity Build Server with Unity Personal tiers of the Unity Software.

 2.6 HMI Platform Deployment